00Markus0/Crypto-Answer/README.md

 ## Libraries & Tools ##

-For our Question answering system a combination of libraries are required.
-All of these libraries are free to use and neccessary ones are automatically downloaded and installed in the google colab notebook.
+For our Question-Answering system a combination of libraries is required.
+The libraries are free to use and automatically downloaded and installed in our Google Colab notebook.
 Libraries and tools include:
 - [Haystack](https://github.com/deepset-ai/haystack/) with these tools:
   - [PreProcessor](https://haystack.deepset.ai/usage/preprocessing)
   - [DocumentStore](https://haystack.deepset.ai/usage/document-store)